Skip to Content

 West Pacific Avenue

 A portion of West Pacific Avenue between Arguello and Presidio is closed to all car traffic, limiting car traffic to those traveling to/from the Presidio Wall Playground via Arguello Boulevard.
-West Pacific Avenue continues by the golf course to Mountain Lake, providing a long, continuous route with very little car traffic.
-It is near the southern boundary and is easy to access via the Arguello gate or pedestrian gates near Spruce Street and 5th Avenue.
+West Pacific Avenue continues by Presidio Golf Course to Mountain Lake, providing a long, continuous route with very little car traffic.
+It is near the southern boundary and is easy to access via the Arguello Gate or pedestrian gates near Spruce Street and 5th Avenue.

 background pattern